supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 -   Forgot password flow
 -   Session management

-In this example app, whenver we visit an auth related route (`/auth/*` in this case), we will load a React component which will initialize SuperTokens and handle the authentication flow.
+In this demo, whenver we visit an auth related route (`/auth/*` in this case), we will load a React component which will initialize SuperTokens and handle the authentication flow.
 All other routes will use Angular Components.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.